bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 [Sublime Text](https://www.sublimetext.com/) is going to be at the top of any list of the best text editors.
 It doesn't have all the advanced features other solutions do, but what it lacks in power, it more than makes up for with its beautiful appearance and overall ease of use.

-> With handy keyboard shortcuts, a Command Palette that you won't be able to live without once you use it and a UX to die for, it’s an absolute pleasure to use.
+> With handy keyboard shortcuts, a Command Palette that you won't be able to live without once you use it and a UX to die for, it's an absolute pleasure to use.

 The context-aware auto-completion feature is particularly useful.
 It suggests code based on your text, meaning you can cut down on repetitive typing.
 Add to that an updated Python API, syntax definitions and hyper-fast load times, Sublime Text is hard to go past.

 ### 3. Notepad++

-[Notepad++](https://notepad-plus-plus.org/) is for those of you who don’t care about themes and minimalist design and all that fancy stuff.
-From an aesthetic viewpoint, it’s not going to win any awards, but it’s still a powerful open-source text editor that has most of your needs covered.
+[Notepad++](https://notepad-plus-plus.org/) is for those of you who don't care about themes and minimalist design and all that fancy stuff.
+From an aesthetic viewpoint, it's not going to win any awards, but it's still a powerful open-source text editor that has most of your needs covered.

 Created by a talented software engineer web dev named Don Ho, Notepad++ is a user friendly text editing solution for Windows users.
 It supports 27 programming languages, synchronised edits and views, and uses Win32 API to produce a tiny program size and faster execution speed.